CCI-MOC/hil/docs/INSTALL-devel.rst

 =============
 There are a few things that HaaS expects the operating system to have::

-  yum install bridge-utils
-  yum install gcc
-  yum install httpd
-  yum install ipmitool
-  yum install libvirt
-  yum install libxml2-devel
-  yum install libxslt-devel
-  yum install mod_wsgi
+  yum install bridge-utils  gcc  httpd  ipmitool libvirt libxml2-devel  libxslt-devel  mod_wsgi \
-  yum install net-tools
-  yum install python-pip
-  yum install python-psycopg2
-  yum install python-virtinst
-  yum install python-virtualenv
-  yum install qemu-kvm
-  yum install telnet
-  yum install vconfig
-  yum install virt-install
+  net-tools python-pip python-psycopg2 python-virtinst python-virtualenv qemu-kvm telnet vconfig virt-install

 HaaS also expects there to be a database.
 Currently, HaaS supports SQLite and PostgreSQL.
-Details to setup a database can be found in `INSTALL.rst <INSTALL.rst>`_
+For instruction to set up a database see section ''Setting up the Database''

 Getting Started:
 ================